lafvintech/RaspberryPICar/docs/source/1_system_burning&configuration.rst

 We also need to download the corresponding .img system image package, which we can download at this website.

-According to your Raspberry PI model download, we currently offer Raspberry PI 4 and 5 image files.
+Depending on your Raspberry Pi model, we currently offer images for the Raspberry Pi 3B 4B and 5.

 * :download:`RPI3B/RPI4 Image <https://www.dropbox.com/scl/fo/qy1pb2digre7kc61toi0o/AA42Ij0n_alPvPB30meBeHM?rlkey=rovnde819ihtsy0ru4c0zmch1&e=1&st=r5evhc7n&dl=1>`